Routine

 Key Takeaways

-• Ignoring gum protection leads to irritation and discomfort
+• Ignoring gum protection leads to irritation and discomfort.

 Mistake #1: Using Too Much Gel